Canaccord Genuity (:) Given Consensus Rating of “” by Brokerages

-Shares of Canaccord Genuity (:) have earned an average recommendation of “N/A” from the zero analysts that are currently covering the stock, Marketbeat reports.
+Shares of Canaccord Genuity (:) have received a consensus rating of “N/A” from the zero ratings firms that are covering the stock, Marketbeat.com reports.

 Canaccord Genuity (formerly Canaccord Adams) provides equities research, sales, and trading services, and investment banking services such as securities underwriting, sales, trading, M&A advice, and industry research.
 Formed in 1969 through the merger of Weston W. Adams & Company and Harkness & Hill, the company specializes in the technology, metals, mining, life sciences, real estate, and financial services sectors.